-Arts are abilities you gain by equipping various ‘orbs’ to your character pre-battle – almost like Materia in Final Fantasy 7 – some are unique spells which you’ll learn as the game goes on.
-Crafts are special attacks which are unique to each person – as well as summoning giant mechs to perform a heavy attack once you gain access to them – and you have up to two S-Crafts which are much more powerful and resource-depleting attacks you can initiate.
+Arts are abilities you gain by equipping various ‘orbs’ to your character pre-battle – almost like Materia in Final Fantasy 7 – some are unique spells that you’ll learn as the game goes on.
+Crafts are special attacks that are unique to each person – as well as summoning giant mechs to perform a heavy attack once you gain access to them – and you have up to two S-Crafts which are much more powerful and resource-depleting attacks you can initiate.

-Once you’re a few hours in, you’ll also have some support members as well as your active members who simply sit ‘on the bench’ so that you can swap between at any point within the battle – proving your not dead.
+Once you’re a few hours in, you’ll also have some support members as well as your active members who simply sit ‘on the bench’ so that you can swap between at any point within the battle – proving you’re not dead.

 We also see the return of LINK, the ability to tie two characters together so that when you have enough Battle Points (BP), you can have your partner join in with the fun and smack the enemy after you, or you can all jump in and perform a four-way attack.

 As your LINK bond increases, your partner will start doing automatic support throughout the battle as well, such as auto-healing you, countering the enemy, or providing a killing blow if you’ve reduced the enemies health low enough.
 It’s a really cool system that simply gets better without you having to do anything other than assigning people to one another.

 Also, unlike previous games, if you are linked and one of the two people dies and is resurrected, they finally auto-LINK back to one another.
 Previous games didn’t do this and I always forgot to re-LINK them